 How to protect your skin from chlorine

-First of all, if you have a chlorinated pool, I recommend changing it to a saltwater pool if at all possible.
-Saltwater is actually really soothing for the skin.
-While saltwater pools still do contain some chlorine, it is far less drying and irritating to the skin and hair than fully chlorinated pools.
-Many public pools have already made the switch to saltwater, so actively seek those out as you consider your summer pool plans.
+First of all, if you have a chlorinated pool, I recommend changing it to a salt water pool if at all possible.
+Salt water is actually really soothing for the skin.
+While salt water pools still contain slightly chlorinated water, it is far less drying and irritating to the skin and hair than fully chlorinated pools.
+Many public swimming pools have already made the switch to salt water, so actively seek those out as you consider your summer pool plans.

 Shower before swimming in chlorinated water

 If you have to swim in a chlorinated pool, be sure to shower thoroughly as much as possible BEFORE you get into the pool, and then again after.
 The skin–like a sponge–can only hold a certain amount of water.
 Showering beforehand saturates your skin with far less chlorinated water, so that when you go into the swimming pool, it is unable to absorb as much chlorinated water.

 After showering off after swimming, be sure to moisturize with an antioxidant-rich body oil or moisturizer that helps to hydrate, nourish, and protect the skin after.

 Sunscreen is important, but it can feel sticky, and may contribute to clogged pores and breakouts.

 We all know how important it is to wear sunscreen when outdoors to protect our skin from sun damage and skin cancer.
 For sunscreen to be effective, it’s important to apply it correctly, and reapply it often!
 It’s best to apply a full ounce (about the size of a shot glass) to all exposed areas of the body thoroughly–and reapply at least every two hours when outdoors.
 You have to reapply more often if you’re sweating a lot, and right after you towel off after the pool or ocean.
 Be sure to read the instructions on the sunscreen to see WHEN to apply–some have to be applied about 20 minutes before sun exposure, while others provide coverage instantly.